-Mercedes-Benz pulls ads from 'The O'Reilly Factor' -- will others follow?
+Mercedes and Hyundai pull ads from 'The O'Reilly Factor' -- will others follow?

 Related: Fox braces for fallout from Bill O'Reilly scandal

+Another automaker, Hyundai, is also taking action.
+In a statement early Tuesday, it said that while it was not currently running advertising on "The O'Reilly Factor," it was reallocating upcoming ad spots due to the recent allegations.

+"As a company we seek to partner with companies and programming that share our values of inclusion and diversity.
+We will continue to monitor and evaluate the situation as we plan future advertising decisions," Hyundai said.

-It's not clear yet whether other companies will follow Mercedes-Benz's lead.
+It's not clear yet whether more companies will follow Mercedes-Benz's lead.
 CNNMoney reached out to more than 20 companies and brands that have advertised on the "O'Reilly Factor" to ask for a response to a report published by the New York Times over the weekend.
 The Times reported that settlements totaling $13 million had been reached with five women who accused O'Reilly of inappropriate behavior.

 One of them, Lexus, provided a statement to CNNMoney in which it said, "The Lexus ads appearing on the O'Reilly Factor are part of a wide ranging media package, with ads appearing on a variety of cable television programs.
 We take our duties as a responsible advertiser seriously, and seek to partner with organizations who share our company culture and philosophy of respect for all people.
 We will continue to monitor the situation and will take any appropriate action through our media buying partners."